SummerSlam (1991): Ultimate Warrior controversy

 Off-screen, there was an incident involving The Ultimate Warrior and Vince McMahon at this event.
 One month before the pay-per-view, Warrior wrote a letter to McMahon threatening to no-show the main event tag team match unless paid $550,000 that he claimed was owed to him from his work at WrestleMania VII.
 In 2005, it was revealed by Hulk Hogan and Sgt.
 Slaughter that dealing with the matter physically for Vince McMahon was a possibility when they became aware of Warrior's threat.

 McMahon, who did not want Hogan and Slaughter to get into a physical altercation with Warrior, paid Warrior the money, and then fired him immediately following SummerSlam.
 Warrior later responded on his website to these allegations by stating he was owed money stemming from work performed at WrestleMania VII and that he was actually suspended by McMahon immediately after the show, but quit the WWF out of protest.
-McMahon would later state that while he couldn't make a last-minute change in the card due to the fans expecting the match, he "could not wait to fire him" after the pay-per-view.
-Warrior was not present for the in-ring celebration with Hogan and Sid Justice following the match.
+McMahon would later state that while he couldn't make a last-minute change in the card due to the fans expecting the match, he "could not wait to fire him" after the pay-per-view, which according to Jake Roberts, he did- right after Warrior came through the curtain after the match.
+As a result Warrior was not present for the in-ring celebration with Hogan and Sid Justice following the match.
 In the aftermath, Warrior's anticipated feud with Jake Roberts – who, in another storyline that aired a few weeks earlier, had turned heel after tricking Warrior into believing he would aid him in his feud with The Undertaker – was canceled, and the Roberts-Savage feud was conceived instead.
+Roberts revealed in an interview that he was so furious with Warrior (because of the loss of money he could have made and the title run he was guaranteed with one of the company's biggest stars at the time), that he carried hostile feelings towards Warrior for many years.